 One interesting site to keep an eye out for is the ‘Hobbit’ houses built within the rocks and covered in greens.
 These little buildings look similar to the houses in the Hobbit.
 And although you can’t go inside them, they are still very interesting and unique to look at.
 This adventure during your 3 days in Iceland seems more fitting to a New Zealand itinerary but you will be surprised by all the amazing wonders around the world.
 And no matter how far apart places seem, there are so many similarities between them.

 The Crater Kerid

 Crater Kerid is a volcanic krater dating back 3000 years.
-The krater has a small amount of water in it that it is a very unique shade of blue.
+The krater has a small amount of water in it and it is a very unique shade of blue.
 This is the perfect detour on your golden circle adventures that isn’t as popular as the three attractions listed above.
 However, it is every bit as fascinating and amazing to view.

 Visitors are able to walk around the top edges of the crater to get a stunning ariel view of it.
 Or you can pay a small amount and go down to the base of the crater.
 With 3 days in Iceland, you don’t have a ton of time to do extra explorations to further less touristy places.
-However, you can venture to some of the lesser-known places like Crater Kerid that are quiet undiscovered at the moment.
+However, you can venture to some of the lesser-known places like Crater Kerid that are quite undiscovered at the moment.

 Admire the Scenery

 During your 3 days in Iceland, you will stop a lot to admire the scenery.
 There is just so much beauty and uniqueness to Iceland that you will feel compelled to check it out.
 Therefore, stopping along your journey to take a moment and admire the beautiful surroundings is encouraged!